skafos/churn-model-demo/README.md

 The purpose of this example is to highlight the utility of Skafos, Metis Machine's data science operationalization and delivery platform.
 In this example, we will:

-* Build and train a model predicting cell phone churn with data on a public S3 bucket
+* Build and train a model predicting cell phone [churn](http://www.businessdictionary.com/definition/churn.html) with data that is available on a public S3 bucket.
-* Save this using the Skafos data engine
+* Save this model using the Skafos data engine
 * Score new customers using this model and save these scores.
 * Access these scores via an API and S3.